Problem-Solution Article Prompts That Earn Reader Trust

 Common mistakes

-• Trusting first draft — AI lands on safe middle.
+• Trusting the first draft — models land on the safe middle; push for draft 2.

-• No fact-check pass — AI is confidently wrong sometimes.
+• No fact-check pass — models are confidently wrong sometimes; verify claims.

 How to push results further

-• Anchor in a real person from your audience.
+• Anchor the prompt in one real person from your audience, named.

 FAQ

-• How often refresh?: When audience or claims change, or quarterly for evergreen content.
+• How often should I refresh it?: When the audience or the claims change, or quarterly for evergreen content.
+Time-sensitive figures (pricing, model versions) need a check each refresh.

-• Should I publish without an edit pass?: No. AI is confident, not always correct.
+• Should I publish without an edit pass?: No. AI is confident, not always correct, and the trust you build in the problem section evaporates at the first wrong fact.

 Tags: #Prompt #Writing #Problem-solution